Automotive Technology Faculty

 Position Summary

-The Department of Management maintains a pool of candidates interested in filling pro tempore positions as needs arise.
+The Department of Marketing maintains a pool of candidates interested in filling pro tempore positions as needs arise.
 Pro Tem positions are limited-duration appointments potentially renewable for up to a total of three years.
 Pro tempore faculty work under the supervision of the Senior Associate Dean for Faculty and Research and/or the requisite department head.
+This pool may also be used to fill non-tenure track career appointments as openings arise.

-The Department is seeking talented faculty who are passionate about teaching and learning to teach Management and general Business courses at both the undergraduate and graduate levels.
+The Department is seeking talented faculty who are passionate about teaching and learning to teach Marketing and/or Sports Business courses at both the undergraduate and graduate levels.
 Courses are scheduled to be conducted on campus and in the classroom.

-Candidates should be strongly committed to quality undergraduate and graduate instruction, service to students, and contributing positively to our diverse community, and to working effectively with individuals from diverse backgrounds
+Candidates should be strongly committed to quality undergraduate and graduate instruction, service to students, contributing positively to our diverse community, and working effectively with individuals from diverse backgrounds.

 Minimum Requirements